vedi/cocos2dx-profile/README.md

 }
 ```

-You can choose to handle each exception on its own, handle all three at once, or not handle the exceptions at all.
 The `CCError` parameter is entirely optional, you can pass NULL instead if you do not wish to handle errors, but remember, error handling is *your* responsibility. cocos2dx-profile doesn't do any external error handling (i.e. error handling that uses `CCError`) for you.

 ## Debugging